 As well as being effective in helping people with a wide variety of psychological problems – from depression and anxiety to obsessive compulsive disorder (OCD) and phobias – Watts says BWRT is extremely fast, often only taking one session to resolve these conditions.

-He adds that it has been used to treat people with post-traumatic stress disorder (PTSD) in warzones in South Africa – soldiers have returned to the field after just one day of BWRT treatment, compared to the three-week time frame normally associated with the condition.
+He adds that it has been used to treat people with post-traumatic stress disorder (PTSD) in South Africa, where police officers and prison guards have returned to work after just one or two sessions of BWRT treatment.

 However, while it is often referred to as a quick fix – which Watts says is accurate – it is not just a short-term solution as it produces a “very deep, permanent change in people”.